 You can also email customer service at info@phs.org.
 Our listing of providers may change from time to time, and our representatives have the most up-to-date information available for you.
-You may also visit our website at www.phs.org/Medicare (select Providers, then select plan).
+You may also visit our website at www.phs.org/Medicare.